vinceroti/spin-bot/README.md

 ## Create your bot!
 You can follow these steps up until "How to Code a Basic Discord Bot" - https://www.freecodecamp.org/news/create-a-discord-bot-with-python/

-Make sure to grab the token you made from that guide and create a .env file with the following content.
+Make sure to grab the token you made from the guide and create a .env file with the following content.
 Replace your token over the "123"

 ```
 token=123